 Overall, though, attending a polo match can be affordable (read my article on Sherman’s Travel for more info on the great deals).

-(Watch the video above for scenes from the Champagne Brunch, the match, and the award ceremony)
+Watch my video below for scenes from the Champagne Brunch, the match, and the award ceremony.

 I attended a Champagne Brunch.
 I won’t lie, the cost was $100.
 (It now starts at $125)